lalitmohanmekap/PRODIGY_WD_02/README.md

 # PRODIGY_WD_02

-Created a stopwatch web applicationstopwatch web application.
+Created a stopwatch web application.
 By implementing functions for starting, pausing, and resetting the stopwatch, as well as tracking and displaying lap times. users can accurately measure and record time intervals.